-The Association to Advance Collegiate Schools of Business recognises business schools based on their high-quality curriculum, faculty, research, innovation and global engagement.
-First awarded in 2003, the University of Sydney Business School is accredited until 2019.
+The Association to Advance Collegiate Schools of Business (AACSB) recognises business schools based on their high-quality curriculum, faculty, research, innovation and global engagement.
+First awarded in 2004, the University of Sydney Business School is accredited until 2024

-The European Foundation for Management Development's Quality Iprovement System (known as EQUIS) aims to raise the standard of management education worldwide by assessing institutions as a whole.
+The European Foundation for Management Development's Quality Improvement System (EQUIS) aims to raise the standard of management education worldwide by assessing institutions as a whole.
 This includes reviewing all programs on offer from bachelor's degrees to PhDs.
-First awarded in 2004, the University of Sydney Business School is accredited until 2021.
+First awarded in 2004, the University of Sydney Business School is accredited until 2026.

 The Global Alliance in Management Education (known as CEMS) is a strategic alliance of leading business schools and multinational companies that together offer postgraduate students a unique blend of education and professional experience.
 In each country, only one business school is chosen to be part of the CEMS alliance.
 The CEMS Master of International Management is a prestigious global business degree that is often acknowledged as the best passport for an international career.
 We are proud that Deloitte chose to join CEMS as our corporate partner.

 A number of programs at the University of Sydney Business School are professionally accredited and recognised by various industry and professional bodies.

 The Professional Accounting Program offered in the below undergraduate degrees satisfies accreditation requirements for CPA Australia and Chartered Accountants Australia and New Zealand (CAANZ):